A consistent light-cone-gauge superstring field theory: A consistent light-cone-gauge superstring field theory

 with

 and ghost part $\mathcal{X}^{\textrm{gh}}$, only $\mathcal{X}^{\perp}$ and $\mathcal{X}^{-}$ contribute to the correlation function due to the conservation of $H_0$ charge, and we have

 where we used

 in the correlation function.
-Mapping to the upper half plane by (\ref{UHP 3}) and deforming the integration contour of $R_{\textrm{F}}$ to a contour around the interaction point $z_0$, we find that
+Mapping to the upper half plane by Eq.\,(\ref{UHP 3}) and deforming the integration contour of $R_{\textrm{F}}$ to a contour around the interaction point $z_0$, we find that

-These results (\ref{NSRR general}) and (\ref{NSNSNS general}) are those expected for a light-cone gauge superstring field theory \cite{Mandelstam:1974hk}.
-As they are, however, they cause known difficulty due to the divergence coming from the coincidence of $G^{\perp}$s at the interaction points.
+These results in Eqs.\,(\ref{NSRR general}) and (\ref{NSNSNS general}) are those expected for a light-cone gauge superstring field theory \cite{Mandelstam:1974hk}.
+As they are, however, they cause a known difficulty due to the divergence coming from the coincidence of $G^{\perp}$s at the interaction points.
 Therefore, we consider the theory with interactions with stubs to avoid such collisions of $G^{\perp}$.
-In the stubbed theory, the points in the moduli space where the interaction points coincide are within the domain of the moduli integral contained in the quartic or higher order vertices.
+In the stubbed theory, the points in the moduli space where the interaction points coincide are within the domain of the moduli integral contained in the quartic or higher-order vertices.
 We next consider whether the quartic vertices in the stubbed theory contain divergence or not.